Concannon Vineyard: History

+In March 1988, British brewing giant Guinness PLC (Now Diageo PLC) agreed Thursday to sell Concannon Vineyards to its wine maker, Sergio Traverso.
+Guinness acquired Concannon in 1986 when it bought the winery’s parent company, Distillers Co.

 Concannon Vineyard was bought by Tesla Vineyards, an investment group that also owned the Wente Vineyards in 1992.
 The investment group included members of the Tesla family.
 In July 1992, The Wine Group reportedly bought the Concannon operation from Tesla for an undisclosed price.
 At the time, Concannon reportedly was producing about 55,000 cases a year.
 The sale included the brand, inventories, the winery and 170 acres of vineyards.

+In December 2024, The Wine Group sold Concannon to Lemmons Family Vineyards LLC and Darcie Kent Winery LLC for an undisclosed price.